 Consider Upgrading to a More Efficient Air Conditioning System

 The federal Energy Star program recommends upgrading air conditioning systems more than 10 years old that also have a low energy efficiency rating.
-Older systems which use Freon will need to be replaced or retrofitted by the year 2020 anyway.
+Older systems which use Freon will need to be replaced or retrofitted anyway.

 It’s true the purchasing a new, energy efficient air conditioning system will cost you more upfront.
 But rest assured that you will soon see a return on investment in the form of lower utility bills and less frequent repairs.
 Air conditioning manufacturers label each unit with a SEER number, which stands for Seasonal Energy Efficiency Rating.
 SEER numbers start at 13 or 14 depending on your geographic location and can go as high as 25.
 The higher the SEER, the greater the efficiency you can expect.